rstraub/rstraub.github.io/_drafts/tweaks-for-productive-terminal.md

 _Think about it, how often a day do you use your terminal?_

 Keeping this in mind, wouldn't it make a lot of sense to optimize that tool as much as you can?
-In this post I'll show you five tweaks to make the most out of your terminal.
+I'll show you five tweaks to make the most out of your terminal.

 ## 🖥️ Upgrade your Terminal Emulator

 A [Terminal Emulator](https://en.wikipedia.org/wiki/Terminal_emulator) is the application you use to interact with your shell.
-Your OS comes with a default terminal, and they can be pretty good.
-The thing is there are more powerful "aftermarket" options to be found.
+Your OS comes with a default terminal, and they can be pretty good, but there are more powerful "aftermarket" options around.

 One such option is [Kitty](https://sw.kovidgoyal.net/kitty/).
 Kitty is an open-source terminal emulator with some standout features: